inexorgame-obsolete/wiki-mirror/How-To-Contribute-Code.md

 * Always helpful: [Speak with the other Inexor people](Contact) about your feature idea.

 * Take some time to document a roadmap for yourself.
 Which features would you like to work on or help implementing them?
   * Pick up an issue.
-We have **_good first bug_** issues to help you getting started:
+We have **_good first bug_** (meaning small Inexor related preknowledge is required) issues to help you getting started:
-    * [difficulty beginner](https://github.com/inexor-game/code/issues?utf8=%E2%9C%93&q=label%3A%22good%20first%20bug%22%20%20label%3A%22diff%3Abeginner%22%20); you just starting to code or you are unfamiliar with our technologies
+    * [difficulty beginner](https://github.com/inexor-game/code/issues?utf8=%E2%9C%93&q=label%3A%22good%20first%20bug%22%20%20label%3A%22diff%3Abeginner%22%20); Task which doesn't require you to have any previous experiences with the used language/the used technologies.
-    * [difficulty intermediate](https://github.com/inexor-game/code/issues?utf8=%E2%9C%93&q=label%3A%22good%20first%20bug%22%20%20label%3A%22diff%3Aintermediate%22%20); you are familiar with our technologies
+    * [difficulty intermediate](https://github.com/inexor-game/code/issues?utf8=%E2%9C%93&q=label%3A%22good%20first%20bug%22%20%20label%3A%22diff%3Aintermediate%22%20); You already made first touch with the used language and are ready for more.
-    * [difficulty advanced](https://github.com/inexor-game/code/issues?utf8=%E2%9C%93&q=label%3A%22good%20first%20bug%22%20%20label%3A%22diff%3Aadvanced%22%20); you know exactly what you are doing
+    * [difficulty advanced](https://github.com/inexor-game/code/issues?utf8=%E2%9C%93&q=label%3A%22good%20first%20bug%22%20%20label%3A%22diff%3Aadvanced%22%20); Trickier tasks which also requires you to have some experience with the language and in approaching tasks.
   * You have a new idea for which we don't have an existing issue? (**Use the search first!**)
     * [Create a new issue](https://github.com/inexor-game/code/issues/new)
-    * Get the discussion going, provide more information when asked
-    * If you get positive feedback from an Inexor team member, you can start implementing your feature
+    * Positive feedback from an Inexor team member will verify you the feature fits into the big picture

 ***